 I’m much more a fan of lime than lemon, and Key lime pie is one of my all-time favorite desserts.

-This lovely light cake is oozing with lime flavor, and it looks especially appealing when you sprinkle over some zest and toasted coconut.
+This lovely light cake oozes with lime flavor.
+And it’s so pretty when you sprinkle over some zest and toasted coconut.